 Context in the MOLOC project

 During the third study trip of the MOLOC project, which was organized in September 2018 by the City of Hamburg (PP4), a bilateral site visit was organized with the planning department of the City of Hamburg and the Deputy Planning Mayor of the City of Lille as well as the Director of the Planning and Development Department for the City of Lille.
-Local partners from the ADULM, the MEL and La Fabrique des Quartiers also took part.
+Local partners from the ADULM, the MEL and The Neighborhood Factory The Neighborhood Factory also took part.
 HafenCity Hamburg GmbH tasked some of their project managers to guide us through the HafenCity project.
 One aspect of the project particularly stuck out to us: the HafenCity Ecolabel.
 The following photos show examples of projects that received the label.